MaVeN-13TTN/mirroring-and-synchronizing/README.md

 - All authentication tokens and SSH keys should be stored securely
 - Use repository-specific deploy keys and tokens with minimal required permissions
-- Store tokens as secured repository variables in Bitbucket
+- Store App Passwords and tokens as secured repository variables in Bitbucket
 - Use the provided .env file approach for local token storage with secure permissions
 - Never commit .env files containing tokens to version control
 - Regularly rotate credentials for enhanced security